Ocean Robotics Laboratory

 The future of ocean exploration, research and enterprise lies in rapid development and deployment of sophisticated systems.
 Construction is imminent for a building in which technologically-driven solutions can be designed and developed.

 Equipment and robotics pioneered here will work hand-in-glove with the new Regional Class Research Vessel, Narragansett Dawn, and its advanced overboard-handling systems for launch and recovery of scientific equipment at sea.
-Moreover, the 27,000 gross-square-foot facility will create opportunities for collaborations within URI, among university partners and through public-private ventures.
+Moreover, the 32,000 square-foot facility will create opportunities for collaborations within URI, among university partners and through public-private ventures.
+Construction started in March 2024 with estimated completion in Spring 2026.

 [Return to landing page.]